 Abstract: This piece explores why China appears to dominate the Bitcoin mining industry.
-Chinese Bitcoin mining could be the inadvertent beneficiary of a massive boom and over-investment in hydro power, linked to aluminum production, in remote regions in China over the last 10 years.
+Chinese Bitcoin mining could be the inadvertent beneficiary of a massive boom and over-investment in hydro power, linked to aluminum production, in remote regions in the last 10 years.

 China globally dominates most energy related fields

 One question often asked by some in the Bitcoin community is Why are so many mining pools and miners based in China?

 The most basic response to this question is: why not?
 China is not just some random country.
 It is a global economic powerhouse, dominant in most industrial and energy sectors.
 For instance:

 - China accounts for roughly 68% of the world’s imports of iron ore.1

 - China produces roughly 54% of the world’s aluminium.2